12/2/19 By DAN ULLOA

 The store is quite modern with a comfortable feel including a TV lounge and a Keurig machine with Colombian and Cuban coffee k-cups infused with CBD.
-A good crowd gathered to examine their wares amid holiday music and college football on TV.
+A good crowd gathered to examine their wares amidst holiday music and college football on TV.

 Rojas is scientifically-inclined and went to college for microbiology.
 Being business-minded, he opened up pet shops in Livingston and Morris Plains.
 And Burwell was previously in banking at American Express and TD Bank before starting Green Passion Industries.